15 Plants That Repel Flies

 This fragrant herb contains a chemical compound called nepetalactone, which is highly effective at repelling various pests, including mosquitoes, ants, and flies.

 Catnip is easy to grow and can thrive in a variety of conditions.
-It’s also a hardy plant, meaning that it requires very little maintenance.
+It’s also a hardy plant, requiring very little maintenance.

-Simply plant catnip in a sunny area of your garden or in a pot on your balcony, and watch as the flies are kept at bay.
+Plant catnip in a sunny area of your garden or a pot on your balcony, and watch as the flies are kept at bay.

 You can also use dried catnip leaves to make a DIY fly-repellent spray.
-Simply steep the leaves in boiling water, strain the mixture, and transfer it into a spray bottle.
+Steep the leaves in boiling water, strain the mixture, and transfer it to a spray bottle.

 This natural spray can be used around the house or while spending time outside to keep pesky flies away.